 This is the back story to the workbook Practical Lean Leadership.

 Throughout the late 1990s, I wrote several papers about Lean leadership that were published in peer-reviewed, practitioner-oriented academic journals.
 They were titled: “Continuous Personal Improvement,” “Lean Behaviors,” “Linking Leaders’ Beliefs to Their Behaviors and Competencies,” “Using Value Stream Maps to Improve Leadership,” “Leaders Lost in Transformation,” and “Standardized Work for Executive Leadership.”
-If you were to purchase these six papers from the publisher, it would cost you $192.
+If you were to purchase these six papers from the publisher it would cost you over $150.
 Plus, you’d have to wade through the dense academic-style writing, figure out the connections between these papers, and then convert it all into daily practice.
 This is too much trouble and too time consuming for most leaders to do.
 So, I decided to do it for them.

 My idea in 2007 was to produce something more accessible for management practitioners, but at a much lower price.
 I wanted to create a workbook that would save leaders years of trial-and-error effort.
 No such workbook on Lean leadership existed.
 Every book on Lean leadership then, and now, is actually about Lean tools.
 While it is important for leaders to understand Lean tools and know how to use them, that does not constitute Lean leadership.
 Finally, it was clear that leaders were struggling to comprehend Lean leadership and the central role that leadership plays in all successful Lean transformations.